 Tsum Valley Trekking is a thrilling journey into a hidden Himalayan valley north of the Manaslu Circuit where time seems to have stood still for centuries.
 Few travelers have reached the Tsum Valley which remained a restricted area until 2008.
 Tsum comes from the Tibetan word ‘Tsombo’ meaning vivid.
 When you see the magnificent Ganesh Himal towering above the beautiful forests of the Tsum valley you will understand how it got its name.
 This is much shorter than the 26 day Manaslu Circuit and Tsum Valley Trekking.

 Geographically isolated, the Tsum Valley is a sanctuary for ancient Tibetan Buddhism.
-The Tsum Valley inhabitants, though very poor, have a rich culture that has been preserved for centuries.
+The Tsum Valley inhabitants, though being poor, have a rich culture that has been preserved for centuries.
 This fascinating land has a wealth of centuries-old monasteries, gompas, chortens, and mani walls (stone slabs with deities and prayers chiseled into them) are relics of the ancient Kingdom of Tsum that reigned in this valley.
-Guru Rimpoche (Padmasambhava) described the remote Tsum Valley in the eighth century as the holy hidden valley of happiness.
+Guru Rimpoche (Padmasambhava) described the remote Tsum Valley in the eighth century as the 'Holy Hidden Valley of Happiness'.
 The Buddhist saint Milarepa is said to have meditated in the caves of Piren Phu and you will even see his footprint.
 Ancient nunneries including Rachen Gumba and Mu Gumba preserve the Tibetan Buddhist heritage.

 The valley is rich in wildlife.
 You will see herds of Himalayan Thar and Blue Sheep.
 The valley is drained by the Shear Khola, which originates from the western glacier of Ganesh Himal and east and southern glaciers of Sringi Himal and meets the Budhi Gandaki at Nyak.

-We have guaranteed departure for Tsum Valley Trek.
-There are trekkers really eager to do the Trek.
-They would like to join a group 06 people.
+We have guaranteed departure for Tsum Valley Trekking.
+There are trekkers really eager to do this adventurous Trek.
+They would like to join a group of 6 people.
 If you are interested in joining this group please let us know.
-This small group is sure to be a lot of fun, and it is a great saving too.
-The solo trip cost is 1600 USD per person; however, if we can make it a group of 06, the cost per person will be only $ 1340 USD all inclusive cost.
+This small group is sure to be a lot of fun, a great saving and an experience of a lifetime.